-Pursuant to the provisions of the Companies Act 2013 and SEBI Listing Obligations andDisclosure Requirements) Regulation 2015 (SEBI LODR) the Board has carried out an annual performance evaluation of its own performance the directorsindividually as well as the evaluation of the working of its Audit Nomination andRemuneration Stakeholders' Relationship Committees.
+Pursuant to the provisions of the Companies Act 2013 and SEBI (LODR) 2015 the Boardhas carried out an annual performance evaluation of its own performance the directorsindividually as well as the evaluation of the working of its Audit Nomination andRemuneration Stakeholders' Relationship Committees.

-The performance ofthe Board was evaluated by the Board after seeking feedback from allthe Directors on the basis of the parameters/criteria such as degree of fulfillment Board Structures and Composition establishment anddelineation of responsibilities to the Committees effectiveness of Board processesinformation and functioning Board culture and dynamics and quality of relationshipbetween the Board and the Management.
+The performance ofthe Board was evaluated by the Board after seeking feedback from allthe Directors on the basis of the parameters/criteria such as degree of fulfillment ofkey responsibility by the Board Board Structures and Composition establishment anddelineation of responsibilities to the Committees effectiveness of Board processesinformation and functioning Board culture and dynamics and quality of relationshipbetween the Board and the Management.

 The Board and the Nomination and Remuneration Committee reviewed the performance of theindividual Directors on the basis of self- assessment questionnaire and feedback/inputsfrom other Directors (without the concerned director being present).

-In a separate meeting of Independent Directors performance of Non-IndependentDirectors of the Board as a whole and the performance of the Chairman were evaluated.
+In a separate meeting of Independent Directors the performance of Non-IndependentDirectors of the Board as a whole and the performance of the Chairman were evaluated.